Daris02/AfricanBowlingGame-CLI/README.md

-# African bowling game on the command line
+# African bowling game on the command line for Code Scale Test Technique
 This project consists of a Java implementation of an African game on the command line.
 The rules of this game are similar to those of bowling, but with a few specific nuances.

 ### Game Rules